 But, what happens when you run a keyword search on a larger industry with many key terms used in disparate ways?
 AlphaSense can aid those searches, too, by using a proprietary feature called Smart Synonyms.
-Smart Synonyms automatically expands user’s keyword searches to include related industry terms.
+Smart Synonyms automatically expands users’ keyword searches to include related industry terms.
 This allows users to search on a basic term and receive results with related synonyms.

 Let’s go back to our Tesla example.
 For this search, we decided to focus on other company mentions of autonomous vehicles.
 The language variability for a term like that can be staggering.
-Some companies may opt to use the term self-driving car, driverless vehicle, or autonomous cars, just to name a few.
+Some companies may opt to use the terms self-driving car, driverless vehicle, or autonomous cars, just to name a few.

-With legacy search tools, it can be difficult to ensure you’re catching all relevant mentions (given the scope of terminology used) without performing multiple complex searches.
+With legacy search tools, it can be difficult to ensure you’re catching all relevant mentions (given the scope of the terminology used) without performing multiple complex searches.
 Smart Synonym technology can aggregate these results within one search, delivering a broader scope of results in a fraction of the time.

 Accounting method search

 Whether companies follow U.S. Generally Accepted Accounting Principles (GAAP), or International Financial Reporting Standards (IFRS), accounting standards are complex and sometimes arcane.
-This makes it time-consuming for investors to understand the way companies are presenting its numbers.
+This makes it time-consuming for investors to understand the way companies are presenting their numbers.

 Using the reverse search method in AlphaSense, you can gain a clearer understanding of these accounting principles.
 Just look at how other companies utilize the same method through a reverse search.

-In essence, this accounting method allows the management to forecast the payments of interest and principle.
+In essence, this accounting method allows the management to forecast the payments of interest and principal.
 It also helps recognize income on the basis of this forecast, not on the actual real payments of interest and principal.
 Given the obvious risk involved (it leaves the management with a significant amount of discretion), researchers may want to obtain as much relevant insight as possible.